patriksporre/bootloader-helloworld/README.md

 ### How to Assemble and Run the Bootloader

 1. **Assemble the bootloader**:
-   Use NASM to convert the assembly source files (`boot.asm` and `boot-pmode.asm`) into a binary file that can be run as a bootloader.
+   Use NASM to convert the assembly source files (`boot.asm` and `boot-pmode.asm`) into a binary files that can be run as bootloaders.

    ```bash
    nasm -f bin boot.asm -o boot.bin